99kaits/tomochan/README.md

 - post archival
 - stickies
 - blotter
+- localizations? at least the architecture for them
 - flags
 - flood detection, ill need it sooner or later
 - proxy detection?
 Even if i dont use it